Dream Lands Design

 • Sealing glass: Since silicone is clear and cures on its own without any harm to glass, it’s one of the most popular picks to seal or glue glass.
 It’s also water-resistant, so it’s also one of the most reliable shower sealants.

 • Home maintenance: Silicone provides an easy way to fill gaps, holes, and cracks in a wide variety of materials.
-So silicone sealant is often used by crafty homeowners to control the damage on their houses.
+So silicone sealant is often used by crafty homeowners to control the damage to their houses.

-• Additional construction support: Silicone can add extra strength to loadbearing frames or be used to protect certain materials from the weather.
+• Additional construction support: Silicone can add extra strength to load-bearing frames or be used to protect certain materials from the weather.

 Types of Silicone Sealants